akesling/turntable/README.rst

 - Insertion of a node must wait for prior insertions in that location to complete (both neighbors must be "current").

 - At some point, a pluggable backend store would be preferable.
-Then on could swap in, say, PostgreSQL and link multiple local nodes to the same store (would likely increase local node performance) or link each node to a redis instance... there are a decent number of interesting things TurnTable could do with a pluggable backend.
+Then one could swap in, say, PostgreSQL and link multiple local nodes to the same store (would likely increase local node performance) or link each node to a redis instance... there are a decent number of interesting things TurnTable could do with a pluggable backend.

 - Populating a newly inserted node should only require that node to pull data from replicants (instead of replicants pushing).
 This requires some bulk GET facility w/ a robust mechanism of acquiring incremental partial results (pages).

 - Should a new node inform an "old" replicant upon successful insertion of a given element?
 Maybe... though it would definitely increase traffic.

-- Upon receipt of GET for non-local data, node may ask any known replicants for than data (they don't have to GET from the core node for that element).
+- Upon receipt of GET for non-local data, node may ask any known replicants for that data (they don't have to GET from the core node for that element).
+    - Random selection from known pool of replicants could evenly distribute the load on those nodes... note that without further constraints that the left/right neighbor share, there are only three locations for a given element.